 Example: Say your team is paid bi-weekly, and an employee enrolled in medical coverage with a premium of $250 and an employee portion of $125 a month.
 After you enter this amount and frequency into Gusto, here's how the deduction per pay period is calculated:

-If your employees' benefit contributions have changed, you can edit their payroll deductions.
+If your employees' benefit amounts have changed, follow these steps to edit their deductions or company contributions.

 The next time you run payroll, we'll deduct the employee's benefit amount from their pay and leave the funds in your company's bank account.
 We'll also record the employee and company contributions on the paystubs.
 You can then pay all of the benefit contributions to your insurance carrier.